auremoser/mozsci/log/worklog.md

 * fellows thank you/reminders
 * talking points for meeting later
 * worked on tweets for book club
-* gsoc arrangements for meeting later
+* gsoc arrangements for meeting later + [followup on pr](https://github.com/mozillascience/studyGroup-GSOC/pull/10#issuecomment-309202304)

 TO DOS